dhsouthbend/databases/sections/1-builddb.md

 To get started, we're going to use the `sqlite` tool to create the database file we will be using during this session.

-In these sesssions, we've been placing files in a `projects` folder on our desktop.
+In these sessions, we've been placing files in a `projects` folder on our desktop.
 Let's create a folder for this session on databases.

 Go to the `projects` directory in your command line and enter these commands: